mkusner/grammarVAE/README.md

 ### Molecules

 The file molecule_vae.py can be used to encode and decode SMILES strings.
-For a demo see:
+For a demo run:

 * `python encode_decode_zinc.py`

 ### Equations

 The analogous file equation_vae.py can encode and decode equation strings.
-See:
+Run:

 * `python encode_decode_eq.py`